the-dimensionless/Spring-Boot-JPA-Hibernate-H2-demo/readMe.md

 LEFT JOIN => Select c, s from Course c LEFT JOIN c.students s CROSS JOIN => Select c, s from Course c, Student s

+Criteria API
+Create Criteria Query

+1. Use criteria builder to create a criteria query returning the expected result object

+2. Define roots for tables which are involved in query
+3. Define Predicates etc using Criteria Builder
+4. Add Predicates etc to the Criteria Query
+5. Build the TypedQuery using EM and criteria query